 The Portuguese merger control regime was recently the object of a significant reform, which resulted in the approval of the new Competition Act (Law 19/2012, of 8 May 2012), which entered into force on 8 July 2012.
-Drafts for a new regulation on the notification forms and for new guidelines on pre-notification contacts were also subject to a public consultation which closed on 30 September 2012, and are expected to be adopted in the coming months.
+A new Statute for the Competition Authority is being prepared in order to comply with the recent framework law on regulatory authorities (Law 67/2013, of 28 August 2013), and will likely enter into force in the coming months, but no draft has been made public.